akimwong/akimwong/articles/summaries/dataScience/Readme.md

 - Since I have a penchant toward the data science sub-field of visualization, I’ll `use it as an example here.
 Consider this example as a microcosm for all of data science`.
 - When most folks hear the words “data visualization,” they think of line charts or bar graphs, perhaps even a histogram if they’re feeling adventurous.
 - This is an extremely limited view. `What’s the point of data visualization?` It’s meant to `take data that is in some hard-to-interpret form` — be it numerical, textual, or otherwise, `and represent it in a visual way that’s easy to understand`.
 It can be anything that takes such data and applies a visual transformation to it.
+- Don’t get `hung up on textbook definitions of “data science”.
+Successful data science requires imagination and cleverness.
+Broaden your perspective`.

+## 9. Write an article
+- `One of the best ways to learn something is to teach it`.
+- Every time I write an article about some technical data science topic, I come out of it with a deeper understanding than I previously had.
+That’s simply the nature of writing.
+- `Being forced to articulate a concept clearly requires me to understand it deeply`.
+- On top of that, motivated by the fear of misleading others, I’ll often research the topic and review it with various resources first, adding even further to my own learning.
+- Is it often time-consuming and intimidating?
+Yes.
+But is it well worth it?
+Most definitely.
+- Give it a shot — you never know what you might learn.

+## 10. And finally, take a break
+- The tech industry is notorious for its intensity.
+- It’s easy to fall into a pattern which focuses on working and bettering yourself 24/7, all the while forgetting what life is truly about.
+- `You want to do data science to make the world a better place, right?
+Then start with yourself`.
+- `If you overwork yourself, you’ll become bitter — at everyone and everything.
+When that happens, it’ll be hard to remember why you started in the first place`.
+- Trust me — I’ve been there.
+It’s a place better left unseen.
+- So `be kind to yourself, take a breath, and maybe worry about that data set after a nice tropical vacation`.